HC85 series: History

 The first set was unveiled in December 2019.
 The set has since been deployed on test runs.

 Mass production commenced during fiscal 2022, with test runs for the first two production sets, D2 and D3, commencing on 21 April 2022.
-A total of 64 vehicles are to be built by fiscal 2023, and the prototype set is due to be upgraded to mass-production standards.
+A total of 68 vehicles were built by fiscal 2023, and the prototype set is due to be upgraded to mass-production standards.

 The fleet entered service on 1 July 2022, operating on Hida limited-express services on the Takayama Main Line between Nagoya and Takayama.
-JR Central also plans to introduce HC85 series trainsets on Nanki limited-express services on the Kisei Main Line in the future.
+From the start of the revised timetable on 18 March 2023, all Hida services used HC85 series trainsets.
+JR Central introduced the fleet on Nanki limited-express services on the Kisei Main Line from 1 July 2023.

+The HC85 series received the 2023 Blue Ribbon Award, presented annually by the Japan Railfan Club.

+In June 2025, JR Central announced its plans to procure six additional HC85 series cars.

 Fleet details

+As of 1 April 2024, the fleet consists of twelve 4-car sets and ten 2-car sets, all based at Nagoya Depot.